Session 8:Introduction to the Pauline Epistles

 Loving Creator, your Word is a lamp to my feet and a light unto my path.
 Fill me with your Spirit and your love as I seek you and seek to develop my faith in you during this session.
 Show me new things, be with me as I am challenged and fill me with a desire to take you love out into the world.

-This session introduces us to the writings of St Pau, which take up about a quarter of the New Testament.
+This session introduces us to the writings of St Paul, which take up about a quarter of the New Testament.
 We will look at Paul's theology, when the letters might have been written, and some interesting things within them that we might never have noticed.
 It is structured in the same way as the previous sessions.
+Again, please choose a couple of questions that particularly interest you and answer those rather than trying to tackle all of them.

 Part 1 Questions for Reflection